ArtiPedia/blog-v3/_posts/2017-03-15-speed-up-jekyll-build.md

 ---
 title: Increase Jekyll Build Speed
 desc: Jekyll slows down with the increase in the number of files, posts, images etc..
-I will be discussing incremental build, keep_files and exclude configurations here.
-Learn how to decrease Jekyll build time using these methods.
+I will be discussing how to increase jekyll build speed.
 author: sharathdt
 tags: Jekyll
 image: jekyll-build-speed.png